How to create a Google AdWords campaign in 2022

 Ensure that your website is easy to navigate and is free of any obvious content errors.
 All pages should be distinct and incorporate relevant information.
 Customers should, most importantly, be able to conveniently access contact information or your online store.

-3. Incorporate Search Engine Optimization (SEO)
+3. Incorporate Search Engine Optimisation (SEO)

 This part of your Google AdWords tutorial is indispensable.
 You might be thinking, ‘We’re on step 3 and we haven’t even begun to create our Google ad?!’